Khule-Aam: Plot

-Khule aam is the story of a number of characters who keep facing problems in their lives.
-An honest farmer (Shiva) pays the price for his honesty when his wife is killed.
+Khule-Aam is the story of a number of characters who keep facing problems in their lives.
+An honest farmer Shiva pays the price for his honesty when his wife Roopa is killed.
 Inspector Rathod who is forced to get his hands dirty to find his father's true killer.
-Sikander, an innocent truck driver gets accused of a murder he did not commit.
+Sikandar, an innocent truck driver gets accused of a murder he did not commit.